MichaelPeng123/Autonomous-Navigating-Sailboat-Project/README.md

 -Coded using arduino

--Look in folder boat code Adv. for code
+-Look in folder boat code Adv. for codef

 -essential libraries included in other folders